Phoenix House

-Phoenix House is a nonprofit drug and alcohol rehabilitation organization operating in ten states with 150 programs.
-Programs serve individuals, families, and communities affected by substance abuse and dependency.
+Phoenix House Foundation was a national nonprofit drug and alcohol rehabilitation organization operating in ten states with 150 programs throughout the United States.
+Programs served individuals, families, and communities affected by substance abuse and dependency.

+In March 2019, the national Phoenix House Foundation dissolved, with the various regions splitting off to become their own stand-alone organizations, including: Phoenix House California, Phoenix House Florida, Phoenix House New England, Phoenix House New York, Phoenix House Texas, and Phoenix House Mid-Atlantic, which later changed its name to National Capital Treatment & Recovery.

 History

 Phoenix House was founded in 1967 by six heroin addicts who met at a detoxification program in a New York hospital.
 They were concerned about staying clean after detoxification, so they moved from New York City’s Addiction Services Agency (ASA) soon incorporated structure and treatment programming into the community.
 As Commissioner of ASA for rehabilitation, Dr. Mitchell Rosenthal, who had spent time observing Synanon used their methods and model of treatment to start Phoenix House the model for a citywide treatment network.
 The most obvious Synanon methods used within the Phoenix House program are the stripping of your identity on admission, encounter groups (called The Game by Synanon and Phoenix House), work-based treatment.
 Phoenix House played a role in creating the country’s first correctional treatment unit, a model now widely replicated in prisons throughout the country and abroad.
 Phoenix House was also an early provider of treatment as an alternative to prison.
 In 1983, Phoenix House opened its first Phoenix House Academy, a residential high school where teens receive substance abuse treatment as well as daily on-site academic education.
 Eleven Phoenix House Academies now operate in seven states and have been designated a “model program” by the U.S. Department of Justice in 2005.
 The organization is funded mostly by government contracts, but also receives philanthropic support for a portion of its $100 million annual budget.
 In addition to residential treatment, Phoenix House’s continuum of care includes prevention and education, outpatient services, sober living and recovery support, as well as specialty programs for mothers with young children, criminal justice clients, and the military community.